Let us send you paid writing opportunities in our free email newsletter:

 • Living Lutheran is the magazine of the Evangelical Lutheran Church in America (ELCA).
 The magazine is published in print 4 times each year and features new online content daily.
 Though they don’t have a pitch guide, they are open to receive them.
 To learn more, refer to this page.

 • Religion Dispatches is a publication covering “the intersection of religion, politics, and culture.”
 They’re always seeking highly topical pieces that help people make “sense of religion (or lack thereof) as it’s lived and expressed in the public sphere – with a strong focus on justice and equality.”
 The pieces should be 700 to 1,500 words.
-As per this post by their editing consultant, their rates start at $300.
+As per a deleted post by their editing consultant, their rates start at $300.
 For more details, refer to their submissions page.

 • Critical Muslim, a project by the Muslim Institute in London, is dedicated to exploring issues within Islam and Muslim societies.
 It provides a Muslim perspective on contemporary debates and fosters dialogue between Islam and other cultures, including the West.
 Submissions are welcome with the following guidelines: main articles and essays (4,000-6,000 words), reviews (2,500-3,000 words), poetry (up to six pages), and fiction (3,000-6,000 words).
 Payment rates are not mentioned.
 To learn more, refer to this page.